 2. Bilateral Investment Agreements and Taxation Treaties

 St. Kitts and Nevis does not have a bilateral investment treaty with the United States.
 It has a Double Taxation Agreement with the United States, but this agreement is limited solely to social security benefits.
-St. Kitts and Nevis’s Double Taxation Agreements meet Organization for Economic Cooperation and Development standards, as well as Tax Information Exchange Agreements standards.
+St. Kitts and Nevis’s Double Taxation Agreements meet Organization for Economic Cooperation and Development (OECD) standards, as well as Tax Information Exchange Agreements standards.
 St. Kitts and Nevis maintains double taxation agreements with several countries including Denmark, Norway, Sweden, and the UK.
-It has Double Taxation Conventions (DTCs) with Monaco, San Marino, and some CARICOM countries.
+It has Double Taxation Conventions (DTCs) with Monaco, San Marino, and some Caribbean Community countries.
+St. Kitts and Nevis is a member of the OECD Inclusive Framework on Base Erosion and Profit Shifting and is party to the OECD’s October 2021 deal on the two-pillar solution to global tax challenges, including a global minimum corporate tax.
 St. Kitts and Nevis is also party to the following agreements: